Morsinaldo/mlops2023/Python_Essentials_for_MLOps/Project_03/README.md

 ## Copyrights

-Este projeto foi adaptado de um `Guided Project` do site [Dataquest](https://www.dataquest.io/), em particular, do caminho [Machine Learning in Python](https://app.dataquest.io/learning-path/machine-learning-in-python-skill).
-Em relação à [solução original](https://github.com/dataquestio/project-walkthroughs/blob/master/movie_recs/movie_recommendations.ipynb), foi realizada a adaptação de um Jupyter notebook para scripts em python com o intuito de facilitar e viabilizar a utilização do Pylint, do AutoPep8 e da passagem de argumentos através da linha de comando.
+This project was adapted from a `Guided Project`` on the [Dataquest](https://www.dataquest.io/) website, specifically from the [Machine Learning in Python](https://app.dataquest.io/learning-path/machine-learning-in-python-skill) learning path.
+Compared to the [original solution](https://github.com/dataquestio/project-walkthroughs/blob/master/movie_recs/movie_recommendations.ipynb), it involved transforming a Jupyter notebook into Python scripts to facilitate and enable the use of Pylint, AutoPep8, and command-line argument passing.